 A formulaic question-and-answer scenario has prevailed for a very long time, but this approach does not provide customer satisfaction and often lacks in solving customer’s problems at hand.

-Conversational AI can assist businesses reimagine the overall user engagement process, even in absolute basic transactions, and collect data that can assist in future interactions.
+Conversational AI can assist businesses to reimagine the overall user engagement process, even in absolute basic transactions, and collect data to assist in future interactions.

-For example, a chatbot for an airline can help in finding hotels and transportation for a customer’s trip and also provide suggestions for future travel.
+For example, a chatbot for an airline can help find hotels and transportation for a customer’s trip and provide suggestions for future travel.